Stanley K. Abe

-Stanley K. Abe is an art historian with Duke University and a specialist in Chinese art and Buddhist art.
+Stanley K. Abe is an American art historian with Duke University and a specialist in Chinese art and Buddhist art.
 He received his BA, MA, and PhD from the University of California at Berkeley.
-His book Ordinary images (2002) won the Freer Gallery/Smithsonian Institution: Shimada Prize.
+His book Ordinary Images (2002) won the Freer Gallery/Smithsonian Institution: Shimada Prize.
+Additionally, he served as editor in chief of Archives of Asian Art from 2011 to 2018.